Complement (set theory)

 In set theory, the complement of a set A, often denoted by $A^c$ (or A′), is the set of elements not in A.

-When all sets in the universe, i.e. all sets under consideration, are considered to be members of a given set U, the absolute complement of A is the set of elements in U that are not in A.
+When all elements in the universe, i.e. all elements under consideration, are considered to be members of a given set U, the absolute complement of A is the set of elements in U that are not in A.

 The relative complement of A with respect to a set B, also termed the set difference of B and A, written $B \setminus A,$ is the set of elements in B that are not in A.

 Absolute complement

 Definition

 If A is a set, then the absolute complement of A (or simply the complement of A) is the set of elements not in A (within a larger set that is implicitly defined).
 In other words, let U be a set that contains all the elements under study; if there is no need to mention U, either because it has been previously specified, or it is obvious and unique, then the absolute complement of A is the relative complement of A in U: